micheleangioni/message-board/readme.md

 Message Board supports also coded posts, that is in the messageboard.php lang file you can define codes with pre-defined messages.

 You can use the `createCodedPost(MbUserInterface $user, $messageType = 'public_mess', $code, array $attributes = array())` method to access the coded messages.
 $user is an instance of your User model (which must implement the MbUserInterface) where the post will be posted.
 $messageType defines the type of the message will be posted.
 $code is the key of the lang file array which identifies the coded message.
 $attributes defines a list of variables can be injected in the coded message.
 See the [Laravel localization documentation](http://laravel.com/docs/4.2/localization) for further details.

 If you want a deeper level of customization for your coded posts, you can extend the `AbstractMbGateway` and create your own `getCodedPostText($code, MbUserInterface $user, array $attributes)` method which must return the text of the coded message.

 ### Roles and Permissions

 Message Board comes with a role and permission system out of the box.
+You can manage them through the `MicheleAngioni\MessageBoard\PermissionManager` class.

-Base roles are `Admin` and `Moderator`.
-The first one can edit and delete posts and comments, ban users (user bans must still be implemented), add and remove moderators.
+Default roles are `Admin` and `Moderator`.
+The first one can edit and delete posts and comments, ban users, add and remove moderators.
 The Moderator has the same permissions of the admin, but adding and remove other moderators.

-In order to retrieve all available methods, just use the `getRoles()` method of the MbGateway.
+In order to retrieve one or all available roles, just call the `getRole($idRole)` and `getRoles()` methods of the PermissionManager.
 Each role returns its permissions through the `permissions` property.
 Thanks to the `MbTrait`, you can easily add a role to an user with `$user->attachMbRole($role)` and detach it by using `$user->attachMbRole($role)`.
+To test a user against a role, call `$user->hasMbRole($name)` where $name is the name of the role.

+To retrieve one or all available permissions, call the `getPermission($idPermission)` and `getPermissions()` methods of the PermissionManager.
-If you want to test an user for a particular permission, just user `$user->canMb($permission)` where $permission is the name of the permission.
+If you want to test an user against a permission, use `$user->canMb($permission)` where $permission is the name of the permission.

+Default provided permissions are:
+- 'Edit Posts'
+- 'Delete Posts'
+- 'Ban Users'
+- 'Add Moderators'
+- 'Remove Moderators'

+A new role can be created with the `createRole($name, $permissions = NULL)` method.
+$permissions can be a collection or permissions or an array of permission ids.

+A new permission can be created with `the createPermission($name)` method.

+## Bans

+Message Boards supports also user bans.
+Through AbstractMbGateway's method `banUser(MbUserInterface $user, $days, $reason = '')` a user can be banned, i.e he/she won't be able to write new posts and comments.
+$user is an instance of your User model (which must implement the MbUserInterface).
+He/she is the user who will get banned.
+$days is the number of days the user will be banned.
+If the user is already banned, $days will be added to the current ban days.
+A negative $days will shorten the ban total length, which however can't be set negative.
+$reason is the reason of the ban.
+Can be left blank.

 ## Contribution guidelines